leto/writing/blog_posts/parrot/m0_meeting.md

-our current "make fulltest" runs our test suite under different GC's, which would require multiple compiles for a single test suite run. chromatic++ made a suggestion that we could instead make GC's pluggable at link-time (which would require a decent about of reorganization) which would still allow developers to easily test different GC's without recompiling all of Parrot.  chromatic++'s estimate is that removing runtime pluggability of GC's would result in an across the board speed improvement of 5%.
+our current "make fulltest" runs our test suite under different GC's, which would require multiple compiles for a single test suite run. chromatic++ made a suggestion that we could instead make GC's pluggable at link-time (which would require a decent amount of reorganization) which would still allow developers to easily test different GC's without recompiling all of Parrot.  chromatic++'s estimate is that removing runtime pluggability of GC's would result in an across the board speed improvement of 5%.